Skip to content

 The Night-Before Prayer for Peace

-The night before an exam is when anxiety likes to throw a party in your brain.
-Shut it down with this prayer:
+The night before an exam is when anxiety throws a party in your brain.
+Shut it down with this:

 “Father God, tomorrow’s the big day.
 I’ve done what I can to prepare.
-Now I’m asking You to calm my mind so I can rest tonight.
-Replace worry with confidence in Your presence.
-Help me sleep well and wake up refreshed.
+Please calm my mind so I can actually rest tonight.
+Trade this worry for peace—the kind that only comes from knowing You’re with me.
+Help me sleep well and wake up ready.
 I trust You with tomorrow.
 In Jesus’ name, Amen!”

 When you lie down, you will not be afraid; when you lie down, your sleep will be sweet.